 How can I sign up for direct deposit?

 Download and complete the Direct Deposit Enrollment Form.
 Include a voided check copy and mail, email or fax the form the Marathon Oil Company.
 When paid by direct deposit, statements will be available electronically on the Owner Relations website.
-Paper statements are not available to owners paid by direct deposit.

 How can I change my direct deposit information?

 How can I view my payment detail?

 Marathon Oil provides access to view and print royalty payment check stubs through OilDex.
 Please have your most recent check stub available to complete the Owner Registration Process.